tonk-labs/gribi-playground/notes.md

 - [ ] add detonate to playground/game/packages/contracts/out/IWorld.sol/IWorld.abi.json.d.ts
 - [ ] if a player places a bomb (commitment), they need to be see it in the game

+realization: createCommitment needs to be "mixed" with every action the user takes, otherwise the chain will reveal that only commitments are being made when the bomb is being placed